enviodev/docs/docs/configuration-file.md

 If the contract does not use a proxy contract, then the same address from which ABI was obtained should be used in the configuration file.

-Should there be multiple contract addresses from which events should be indexed from, they can be entered as an array in format `["0xAddress1", "0xAddress2"]` for the `address` field.
+Should there be multiple contract addresses from which events should be indexed from, they can be entered as an array in format `["0xAddress1", "0xAddress2"]` for the `address` field - or via a simple dash denominated list as seen in this [example](https://github.com/enviodev/univ3ethusdc-pool-multichain/blob/main/config.yaml) repo.

 ## Human readable ABI format